 • In the summer, temperature highs are around 35 °C (95 °F) and above with extreme humidity.
 We recommend wearing something light and airy while minding sunburn and heatstroke.
 A parasol is highly encouraged.

-• Winter temperatures in Nagoya average between 0℃-10℃ (32°F-50°F).
+• Winter temperatures average between 0℃-10℃ (32°F-50°F).
 Please wear warm clothing and footwear appropriate for cold conditions.

 FAQs